demar01/protrusionproteome/README.md

 Protein, peptide and evidence data output of [MaxQuant](http://www.nature.com/nbt/journal/v26/n12/full/nbt.1511.html) is contained within the package.
-Data is handled as SummarizedExperiment object and functions for filtering, log2 transformations, calculating TMT ratios and median substation are included.
+Data is handled as SummarizedExperiment object and functions for filtering, log2 transformations, calculating TMT ratios and median subtraction are included.
 Vizualization tools for QC checks of protrusion purification efficiency, protease efficiency and TMT incorporation are provided.
 It is also includes tools for statistical testing of significantly enriched protein categories in cell protrusions.